Network regression and supervised centrality estimation: Methodology

-As mentioned in Sections \ref{sec:intro} and \ref{sec:review-centrality}, given {the unified framework} \eqref{eq:model-supercent} and the observed data $\{\bA, \bX, \by\}$, a natural and naive procedure is the two-stage estimator, which can serve as a benchmark.
-To make notations consistent, we now formally introduce the estimator.

-In view of \eqref{eq:model-supercent1}, the first stage is to perform SVD on the observed adjacency matrix $\bA$ and take its leading left and right singular vectors and rescale them to have length $\sqrt{n}$, denoted as $\huts$ and $\hvts$, as the estimates for the centralities $\bu$ and $\bv$ respectively.
-The superscript \textit{ts} stands for the {\textbf{t}wo-\textbf{s}tage} procedure.
-In view of \eqref{eq:model-supercent2}, given the estimates $\huts$ and $\hvts$, the second stage performs {the} ordinary least square (OLS) regression of $\by$ on $\bX$ and $\huts,\hvts$, treating $\huts,\hvts$ as given covariates. {To be specific, } the two-stage procedure solves the following two optimization problems sequentially,
+As mentioned in the introduction, given the unified framework \eqref{eq:model-supercent} and the observed data $\{\bA, \bX, \by\}$, a natural and ad-hoc procedure is the two-stage estimator, which can serve as a benchmark.
+In view of \eqref{eq:model-supercent1}, the first stage is to perform SVD on the observed adjacency matrix $\bA$ and take its leading left and right singular vectors and rescale them to have length $\sqrt{n}$, denoted as $\huts$ and $\hvts$, as the estimates for the centralities $\bu$ and $\bv$, respectively.
+The superscript \textit{ts} stands for {\textbf{t}wo-\textbf{s}tage}.
+In view of \eqref{eq:model-supercent2}, given the estimates $\huts$ and $\hvts$, the second stage performs {the} ordinary least square (OLS) regression of $\by$ on $\bX$ and $\huts,\hvts$, treating $\huts,\hvts$ as fixed covariates.